 - salt and pepper to taste

-- Place oil in large skillet and heat over medium heat.
-Add Chicken and cook, turning as needed, until lightly browned and no longer pink in the center.
+- Place oil in a large skillet and heat over medium heat.
+Add chicken and cook, turning as needed, until lightly brown and no longer pink in the center.
 Remove chicken from skillet and set aside.1 -2 pounds chicken tenders, 1 tablespoon oil